kwacke/YinzerHangman/README.md

 # Yinzer Hangman

 Yinzer Hangman is a console-based hangman game with a Pittsburghese twist.
+This is the first  attempt and version of the game.
+I wanted to wrie a command line interface program just to code.
+My goal was make it work and I'm working version 2 which will add more OOP principles.

 ## Getting Started